golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/zephyr_setup.md

 differences in operating systems (and quirks between different installs of the same OS), setting up the development tools takes a bit of time.
-Instead, we have set up a pre-configured build environment you can access in your browser called Kasm.
+Instead, we have set up a pre-configured build environment you can access in your browser called Codespaces.

 :::tip Setup after training

 After the training is over you will need a local install to continue working with Zephyr.
 You can follow [Golioth's Zephyr setup guide for the nRF9160](https://docs.golioth.io/hardware/nrf91/zephyr-quickstart/set-up-zephyr) which will work for all Nordic devices.

 :::

-## What is Kasm?
+## What is Codespaces?

-[Kasm is a virtual desktop workspace in a browser](https://www.kasmweb.com/).
-For this training we have preconfigured a Kasm instance with Golioth tools and the Zephyr toolchain so that you can build Zephyr projects without first installing the tools on your local machine.
+[GitHub Codespaces a container-based build system in a browser](https://github.com/features/codespaces).
+For this training we have preconfigured Codespaces with Golioth tools and the Zephyr toolchain so that you can build Zephyr projects without first installing the tools on your local machine.